arnabbhowal/p2p-chat-udp/README.md

 # P2P Secure Chat & File Transfer over UDP

-This project implements a peer-to-peer (P2P) chat application in Java where nodes connect directly using UDP for communication.
+This project implements a peer-to-peer (P2P) chat application in Java, primarily interacted with via a Swing-based Graphical User Interface (GUI), where nodes connect directly using UDP for communication.
 It features end-to-end encryption for chats and supports small file transfers between connected peers.
 A central coordination server facilitates peer discovery and connection setup.

 ## Features

 * **Peer-to-Peer Communication:** Clients connect directly after initial coordination.
 * **UDP Based:** Uses UDP for low-latency communication.
 * **End-to-End Encryption (E2EE):** Chat messages and file data are encrypted using AES-GCM derived from an ECDH key exchange.
 Ensures only the communicating peers can read the content.
+* **User Interface:** Provides both a user-friendly Graphical User Interface (GUI) for most operations and a Command-Line Interface (CLI).
 * **Coordination Server:** Helps nodes find each other and exchange necessary information (IP addresses, public keys) to establish a direct connection.
 * **File Transfer:** Supports sending and receiving small files (up to 1 MiB by default) between connected peers with negotiation (accept/reject).
 * **Basic UDP Reliability:** Implements a simple Stop-and-Wait acknowledgment mechanism for file transfer chunks.
-* **Command-Line Interface (CLI):** Simple interface for interacting with the application.
 * **Chat History:** Saves chat logs to local CSV files.
 * **Downloads Folder:** Saves received files locally.